shukapoo/docker-hy.github.io/pages/part1/part1.md

 `docker pull quay.io/nordstrom/hello-world`

+NOTE: Trying above command may fail giving manifest errors as default tag latest is not present in quay.io/nordstrom/hello-world image.
+Specifying correct tag for image will pull image without any errors, for ex.
+`docker pull quay.io/nordstrom/hello-world:2.0`

 So, if the host's name (here: `quay.io`) is omitted, it will pull from Docker Hub by default.

 {% include_relative exercises/1_3.html %}